emoncms/emoncms/Modules/input/readme.md

 To use it just switch the controller's around.
 Rename que_input_controller.php to input_controller.php

 You will also need to use the worker process which works through the queue.
 Which can be found in the scripts directory in the root emoncms folder.
-Change rpi in `./scripts/feedwriter`:

 ```
 RPI_BIN="/path/to/emoncms/scripts/input_queue_processor.php"